DSCR = Annual Net Operating Income ÷ Annual Debt Service

 | Annual debt service | $33,600 |

-This DSCR of 1.34 means the property generates 34% more income than needed to cover mortgage payments, which exceeds most lender requirements.
+A DSCR of 1.34 means the property generates 34% more income than its mortgage demands — exceeding most lender minimums and qualifying for competitive rates.

 | DSCR Range | Interpretation | Typical Loan Terms |